5 sad movies to cry on Netflix with difficult stories

 2- Looking for a home

-With Vanessa Hudgens starring as the protagonist, this film tells the story of the difficult life of Apple, an eight-year-old girl who leaves her mother’s house and starts living in foster homes.
+With Vanessa Hudgens starring as the protagonist, this film tells the story of the difficult life of Apple, an eight-year-old girl who leaves her mother’s house and goes to live in foster homes.

-From then on, she starts using drugs and prostitution, and it is in her adolescence that she decides to look for the rich dad she had never met.
+From then on, she starts taking drugs and prostituting herself, and it is in her adolescence that she decides to look for the rich dad she had never met.
 The only thing she had from this mysterious man was a letter.

 When she finds him, the girl says she is pregnant with a boy she met on the streets.
 Her father suggests that she make an abortion, but decides to have the child, the girl runs away and again goes to live in foster homes, where she finds the protection of a priest and begins to rebuild her life.